Coronavirus latest: No herd immunity means infection risk still high, warns WHO | DW | 24.07.2020

 All updates in Universal Coordinated Time (UTC/GMT)

-11:00 A sudden spike in cases in Hong Kong could stem from its willingness to allow "essential personnel" such as seafarers and truck drivers to skip quarantine when entering the city, according to some health experts.
+11:00 A sudden spike in cases in Hong Kong could stem from the territory's willingness to allow "essential personnel" such as seafarers and truck drivers to skip quarantine when entering the city, according to some health experts.

 He said the wave was "probably because of the multiple imported [cases], it could be the crew members or sailors exempted from quarantine."